cs763/Spring2018/README.md

 from motion
 <li> Deep Learning in computer vision: the data-driven paradigm, feed
-forwards networks, back-propagation and chain rule; CNNs and their building blocks. generative adverserial networks (GANs)
+forwards networks, back-propagation and chain rule; CNNs and their building blocks, generative adverserial networks (GANs)
 <li> Deep Learning applications including face detection, CNN
 compression, siamese and triplet networks and applications to face recognition